crate/cratedb-guide/docs/integrate/kestra/usage.md

 On the second cluster, create an empty `nyc_taxi` table.
 As a next step, we will create a new Kestra Flow to move data between clusters.

-Flows in Kestra are used to implement workflows.
-Each flow is defined as a declarative model in the YAML file and it contains all the tasks and the order in which the tasks will be run.
+Flows in Kestra implement workflows.
+Each flow uses a declarative YAML model and contains all the tasks in the order they will run.
 A flow must have an identifier (id), a namespace, and a list of tasks.

 ### Query CrateDB table